TOMToolkit/tom_base/docs/managing_data/stream_pub_sub.rst

 ``tom_dataproducts.alertstreams.hermes.HermesDataConverter`` and customize the `get_hermes_*` methods to pull out the proper data you want to share.
 You then provide the class dotpath to your custom class in your TOM's settings for hermes ``DATA_SHARING`` in the `DATA_CONVERTER_CLASS` key.
 This is especially useful if you store extra target or datum information in custom associated models in your TOM or with custom model field keys.
+For more information on the structure of data HERMES expects, check the `API Schema Registry here <https://hermes.lco.global/about>`_.
+This is the structure you should be mapping your ReducedDatum values to in the Data Converter Class.

 Configuring your TOM to Publish Data to a stream: